MA Eco-Social Design: Project 1 by Chiara Sterzl, Michelangelo Lamonaca | WS 2020

 Background and matter of concern

 Connesso is a project of “Transforming the City by Care” (TCC), a collaboration with the locals towards the urban regeneration of Don Bosco.
-We have been intrigued by the diverse network of actors populating the neighborhood and giving several activities.
+We have been intrigued by the diverse network of actors populating the neighbourhood and giving several activities.
 In contrast to the good networking with the citizens of Don Bosco, the absence of a connection among them makes the collaboration difficult and unachievable.

 All of sudden, the worsening of the healthcare crisis has forced us at home, and consequently, we have had to rethink the steps and methods of our project.
 We have realized that drafting a participatory design event would have not been feasible in the way we imagined.
 Therefore this has implied the shift to another approaching strategy.
 We have planned a first familiarization with the actors through interviews held online.
 The unexpected circumstances made the online environment arduous to reach all the actors and create the willingness to participate in our project.
 Furthermore, the final realization of the approach has been developed through little steps (emails, surveys, video and phone calls) according to the individual availability of each actor.